Collaboration with Nazi Germany and Fascist Italy: Independent State of Croatia

 The 13th Waffen Mountain Division of the SS Handschar (1st Croatian), created in February 1943, and the 23rd Waffen Mountain Division of the SS Kama (2nd Croatian), created in January 1944, were manned by Croats and Bosniaks as well as local Germans.
 Earlier in the war, Pavelić formed a Croatian Legion for the Eastern Front and attached it to the Wehrmacht.
-Volunteer pilots joined the Luftwaffe as Pavelić did not want to get his army directly involved for both propaganda reasons (Domobrans/Home Guards were a "chieftain of Croatian values, never attacking and only defending") and due to a safeguarding need for political flexibility with the Soviet Union.

-Pavelić proclaimed Croats were the descendants of Goths to eliminate the leadership's inferiority complex and be better viewed by the Germans.
+Volunteer pilots joined the Luftwaffe as Pavelić did not want to get his army directly involved for both propaganda reasons (Domobrans/Home Guards were a "chieftain of Croatian values, never attacking and only defending") and due to a safeguarding need for political flexibility with the Soviet Union.Pavelić proclaimed that Croats were the descendants of Goths, to eliminate the leadership's inferiority complex and be better viewed by the Germans.
 The Poglavnik stated that "Croats are not Slavs, but Germanic by blood and race".
 Nazi German leadership was indifferent to this claim.

-Bosnian Muslims
+Bosnia

 In 1941 Bosnia became an integral part of the Independent State of Croatia.
 Bosnian Muslims were considered Croats of Islamic confession.

+Soviet Union

+Before the German invasion

+State-to-state collaboration, enabled by the Molotov–Ribbentrop Pact of August 1939, began with the Soviet invasion of Poland in September 1939, which was followed later that month by the Red Army's participation in a joint military parade in Brześć in occupied Poland and the signing in Moscow of the German–Soviet Boundary and Friendship Treaty.
+High levels of each nation's secret police subsequently conducted the Gestapo–NKVD conferences in Zakopane and Kraków, but also in Brześć, Lwów and Przemyśl in 1939–1940, enabling both parties to share intelligence about Polish resistance and exchange Polish prisoners.